One of our refurbishment projects

 As you can see from the photos, we completely re-built this pool.

-We installed an onsite liner, upgraded to three skimmers, multiple low suctions and returns, an automatic water filler and three colour changing LED underwater lights.
+We installed an On Site liner, upgraded to three skimmers, multiple low suctions and returns, an automatic water filler and three colour changing LED underwater lights.
 It is run on a 30 inch sand filter and a 1.5hp pump, with 2 heat pumps and 2 UV systems.
 We now carry out a regular fortnightly service contract here.

+Swimming pool heating technology has advanced tremendously over the past decades.
 There are various ways to heat your pool from gas or oil to air-source heat pumps and electric.

 Gas condensing swimming pool heaters feature heat exchangers with cupro-nickel tubes providing longer lasting durability, and using condensing technology they can deliver up to 94% efficiency.

 Air-source swimming pool heat pumps have come a long way in the last 10 years.
 Inverter driven heat pumps allow the fan and compressor to be run at variable speeds saving both energy and running costs